 Total distance: 1034 km

 - Get baffled by the abundance of urban charm in Delhi.
-Rekindle with the past by digging deeper into history with World Heritage Sites in India.
+And, rekindle with the past by digging deeper into history with World Heritage Sites in India.

 - Witness the 7th wonder of the world.
-Take notes on loyalty, food, love and architecture at the top places to visit in Agra.
+Also, take notes on loyalty, food, love and architecture at the top places to visit in Agra.

 - Enjoy the change in topography and architecture as you land in the city of palaces, Jaipur.
-Absorb its culture while munching on some Rajasthani delicacies at Chokhi Dhani.
+Furthermore, absorb its culture while munching on some Rajasthani delicacies at Chokhi Dhani.

 - Celebrate the simple pleasures of life at Pushkar Camel Fair 2019.
-If you happen to reach here otherwise, do enjoy the rich culture of this plush estate.
+And if you happen to reach here otherwise, do enjoy the rich culture of this plush estate.